-With so many different “weight loss” supplements out there on the market, it isn’t always easy to determine what you really need and why.
+With so many different “weight loss” supplements out there it isn’t always easy to determine what you really need and why.

 For many people, it can be truly overwhelming.
-Here at UNI KEY, our Customer Service team fields lots of questions every day, and one of the most common is the difference between two of our signature Fat Flush supplements, “GLA” and “CLA.”
+Our team fields lots of questions every day, and one of the most common is the difference between “GLA” and “CLA.”
 And, with only one letter apart, the confusion is understandable!

 So, should you take one or both of them?
 How are they similar and how are they different?